mnjm/mnjm.github.io/content/about/index.md

 ### **Tech**
 Beyond my primary focus, I enjoy tinkering with various technologies creatively to understand how they work.
-I've been actively using GNU/Linux, Vim, Cloud Hosting, and exploring the world of FOSS.
+I've been actively exploring the FOSS world and dipping into game mods and what not.

 ### **Posts**